flockRush/diyshortvideos.github.io/src/about.md

 Your success can be easily and effectively tracked with highly customizable social analytics dashboards to check all your key audience KPIs, including automated report scheduling to ensure you get insights delivered straight to your inbox when you need them.</p>
   <p>

-With all these powerful tools working seamlessly together, Flockrush is the only content management platform that can support you through the entire process of creation, distribution and monetization.</p>
+With all these powerful tools working seamlessly together, Flockrush is the only content management platform that can support you through the entire process of content creation, distribution, and monetization.</p>
 </div>
 </div>
 </div>